dustinbarnes/connect-four-demo/blog/01-bookkeeping.md

 This is a relatively straightforward GitHub Action.
 To that end, I have created [this action](../.github/workflows/tag-blog-file.yml).

 Committing this file will be the first test.

+In true development fashion, the first test failed.
+The action did not have permissions to write the tags back to the repository.
+I've updated those permissions, and now the tags are working well.